This class will enable you to mix multiple frames together.

 The value of this tag will be used to match frames across channels.

 In some cases, you may want to associate frames on a specific key-word inside a DICOM tag.
-You can do this by enable the "Key Words" button, typing the keyword and pressing "Enter" to activate the filter.
+You can do this by enable the "Key Words" button, typing the keywords (separated by ";") and pressing "Enter" to activate the filter.
+You need one key-word for each association.

 |